UFC 120: UFC Fan Expo

-The UFC also held their first ever international Fan Expo, having held their first ever expo at UFC 100.
+The UFC also held their first international Fan Expo, having held their first expo at UFC 100.
 It was held at Earls Court Exhibition Centre on October 15 and 16 and it allowed fans to visit over 100 MMA-related vendors and also get autographs from several UFC fighters who attended the expo.
 Around two dozen fighters were announced for the event to sign autographs and interact with fans, with other fighters, such as Randy Couture and Wanderlei Silva holding their own seminars.

 Attendance and gate figures

 Despite the negative reaction to the event and its participants, Marshall Zelaznik announced that UFC 120 was expected to break the European attendance and gate receipts records, having sold out the original seating plan.
 The gate record prior was 16,693, set by UFC 105, with the record gate receipts coming in at $2.7m at UFC 75.
 This later proved partially correct, as the event set a new European attendance record of 17,133, but fell just short of the gate receipts figure with $2.56m.
 With over 17,000 spectators, the event became, at that time, the ninth most attended event in UFC history.

 Despite the record attendance, the viewing figures on Spike TV were reduced from the last event to take place in England.
 UFC 120 averaged 1.9 million viewers, whereas UFC 105, in November 2009 had averaged 2.9 million.